 The upward trend in healthcare sector employment has already begun — in January 2018, the Atlantic reported that the industry is the largest employer in the U.S. The exorbitant increase in medical spending in recent years was cited as the primary reason behind healthcare’s takeover of the top spot.

-And by 2035, the number of American adults will surpass the number of children for the first time in recorded history, according to the U.S. Census Bureau.
+And by 2035, the number of American adults will surpass the number of children for the first time in recorded history.
 That year, the number of people who are 65 or older is expected to hit 78 million.

-In what has been dubbed “the graying of America,” the estimated median age increase mirrors that seen in a number of European countries, including France, Germany, and Spain.
+In what has been dubbed “the graying of America,” the estimated median age increases mirrors seen in several European countries, including France, Germany, and Spain.

 In the field of public healthcare administration, an increased median lifespan opens up numerous opportunities for growth, expansion, and education, especially where prevention and wellness are concerned.